 Five Rivers MetroParks cares deeply about the health of its employees, volunteers and community.

-- Maintaining a distance of six feet from people who are not a part of your household,
+- Maintain a distance of at least six feet from people not part of your household.

-MetroParks will continue to respond to the latest on COVID-19 with community, employee and volunteer safety top of mind.
-For the most up-to-date information on MetroParks operations, please check www.metroparks.org/COVID-19 and social media channels (Facebook, Instagram and Twitter).
+MetroParks will continue to respond to the latest on COVID-19 with community, volunteer and employee safety top of mind.
+Up-to-date information on MetroParks operations will be posted on this web page and on Five Rivers MetroParks’ social media channels (Facebook, Instagram and Twitter).